 China to ease 'one route, one airline' policy for Chinese carriers

-[SHANGHAI] China will ease its near decade-old "one route, one airline" policy, the country's aviation regulator said on Monday, opening the door to greater levels of competition on long-haul routes between the nation's state-backed and private carriers.
+CHINA will ease its near decade-old "one route, one airline" policy, the country's aviation regulator said on Monday, opening the door to greater levels of competition on long-haul routes between the country's state-backed and private carriers.

 The Civil Aviation Administration of China (CAAC), in a statement on its website, said the move was in recognition of the changing nature of China's aviation market, and also to prepare for the opening of Beijing's second international airport scheduled for 2019.